-- With assistance from a current finance and accounting third-party service provider, the Company is formalizing our risk assessment process, policies and procedures, implementing revised control activities, controls documentation, and ongoing monitoring activities related to the internal controls over financial reporting including testing documentation to provide evidence that our system of internal controls over financial reporting meets the requirements of the COSO 2013 framework, and provide a foundation for the Company to communicate internal control deficiencies in a timely manner to those parties responsible for taking corrective action. - expanded consultations with third party specialists on complex accounting matters, financial reporting and regulatory filings, - enhanced documentation to support a more precise review process, - enhanced monitoring of the review process, and - review of inventory recording system.
+- With assistance from a current finance and accounting third-party service provider, the Company was able to formalize our risk assessment process, policies and procedures, implementing revised control activities, controls documentation, and ongoing monitoring activities related to the internal controls over financial reporting including testing documentation to provide evidence that our system of internal controls over financial reporting meets the requirements of the COSO 2013 framework, and provide a foundation for the Company to communicate internal control deficiencies in a timely manner to those parties responsible for taking corrective action. - Expanded consultations with third party specialists on complex accounting matters, financial reporting and regulatory filings, and create enhanced documentation to support a more precise review process, as well as enhanced monitoring of the review process, and effective enhanced monitoring of the review process, and an effective system of training of use and review of our inventory recording systems.

-During the period covered by this Annual Report on Form 10-K, with exception for the issuance of excess shares, we have not been able to remediate the material weaknesses identified above.
-Although the Company has taken numerous steps, our remediation plan is not complete due to the lack of a written testing plan to conclude if our controls and procedures and management were operating effectively; and our remediation plan has not operated for a sufficient period of time for the Company to complete testing to conclude that our newly implemented controls and procedures were operating effectively as of December 31, 2022.
-We will look to develop a full testing plan and document to determine that management designs, implements and maintains adequate controls over our financial processes and reporting in the future our controls and procedures and management are operating effectively.
+During the period covered by this Annual Report on Form 10-K, with the exception of the material weakness related to the issuance of shares in excess of the number of authorized shares in 2021 issued in connection with the conversion of shares of our preferred stock and the exercise of certain warrants, we have not been able to remediate the material weaknesses identified above.
+Although the Company has taken numerous steps, our remediation plan is not complete because we did not have adequate controls in place to ensure adequate review, including the controls over managements review procedures for processing, recording and reviewing transactions related to certain contracts, accounting memos and certain monthly closing procedures, and our remediation plan has not operated for a sufficient period of time for the Company to complete testing to conclude that our newly implemented controls and procedures were operating effectively as of December 31, 2023.
+We will look to develop a full testing plan and proper procedures to implement and maintain adequate controls over our financial processes and reporting in the future, and maintain a system of testing to ensure our controls, procedures and management are operating effectively.
 To address these internal control deficiencies, management will continue to perform additional analyses and other procedures to ensure that the financial statements included herein fairly present, in all material respects, our financial position, results of operations and cash flows for the periods presented.